Reviewing Coca-Cola Amatil (CCLAY) and The Competition

 |2.41

-As a group, “Beverages” companies have a potential upside of 114.83%.
-Given Coca-Cola Amatil’s rivals higher possible upside, analysts plainly believe Coca-Cola Amatil has less favorable growth aspects than its rivals.
+As a group, “Beverages” companies have a potential upside of 112.49%.
+Given Coca-Cola Amatil’s competitors higher probable upside, analysts plainly believe Coca-Cola Amatil has less favorable growth aspects than its competitors.

 Dividends